-Uruguay’s leftist government at risk in election
+Uruguay opposition holds slim lead in close vote count

 Martínez earned the most votes in October’s first round, topping Lacalle Pou 39% to 29%.
 But the challenger managed to win the support of four parties that were knocked out by that balloting.

+Martínez also praised the calm.
+“This was a democratic party, of respect, of tolerance, where we were able to exchange greetings in the street with people who supported the other candidate,” he said after the polls closed.

+Vázquez seemed open to his own party’s possible loss: “I believe we have to alternate, people, parties.
+It’s always good to have a fresh mind, with another outlook, another will and another desire to do things.”

 Vázquez led the Broad Front to power in 2005, ending dominance by the Colorado and National parties dating back to independence in 1828.
 The economy was healthy during his first term and that of his successor, José Mujica.
-But growth has slowed in Vázquez’s second spell as leader, crime has risen, an education reform flopped and Vice President Raúl Sendic was forced to resign in 2017 over corruption allegations.
+But growth slowed in Vázquez’s second spell as leader, crime rose, an education reform flopped and Vice President Raúl Sendic was forced to resign in 2017 over corruption allegations.

 Vázquez, a 79-year-old oncologist, announced in August that he had been diagnosed with cancer.
-His successor’s five-year term starts on March 1.
+His successor’s five-year term starts March 1.